EduardoMartinez68/Unity_JV/README.md

     void update()
     {
-        //we will see if the player would like interacts with the human shield if (the_player_interacts())
+        //we will see if the player would like interacts if (the_player_interacts())
         {
-            //this is for draw the shield
+            //this a debug in JV
             Debug.Log("Hello Unity JV!");
         }
     }